Intervention/docs/zodiac/v7/introduction/installation.md

 composer require intervention/zodiac
 ```

-Although the library is **framework agnostic** it comes with a service provider
+Although the library is **framework agnostic**, it comes with a service provider
-for the [Laravel Framework](https://www.laravel.com/).
-Which will be discovered
+for the [Laravel Framework](https://www.laravel.com/), which will be discovered
 automatically and registers the calculator into your installation.

 After the installation you can start [using the calculator](/v7/api/calculator).